Maxim Litvinov: First Deputy People's Commissar of Foreign Affairs

 The decision was no surprise to the Soviet Government.
 It had already for long been aware that a rupture of diplomatic relations with the Union of Soviet Socialist Republics was being prepared by the whole policy of the present British Conservative Government, which has declined all proposals of the Soviet Government for the settlement of mutual relations by means of negotiations.
 The lack of results of the search of the Trade Delegation premises, which was carried out with utmost thoroughness over several days, is the most convincing proof of the loyalty and correctitude of the official agents of the Union of Socialist Soviet Republics.
 The Soviet Government passes over with contempt the insinuations of a British Minister regarding espionage by the Trade Delegation and considers it beneath its dignity to reply to them.
-The Soviet Government places on record that the British Government had no legitimate ground for a police raid on the extra-territorial premises of the official Soviet agent.
+The Soviet Government places on record that the British Government had no legitimate ground for a police raid on the extraterritorial premises of the official Soviet agent.

-Hodgson, the British chargé d'affaires, agreed with Litvinov the Arcos Raid was deplorable and said so in a letter to The Times in 1941, showing his pleasure at Litvinov’s appointment as Soviet ambassador to the United States.
+Hodgson agreed with Litvinov that the police raid on the Arcos building in London was deplorable and said so in a letter to The Times in 1941, showing his pleasure at Litvinov's appointment as Soviet ambassador to the United States.

-After the Labour Party won the most seats in the 1929 British General election, the new Prime Minister Ramsay MacDonald set about restoring relations with the Soviet Union on the condition the Soviet Union refrained from initiating propaganda in Britain.
-Litvinov was in favour of being conciliatory, letters between Joseph Stalin and Vyacheslav Molotov show Stalin overruled Litvinov’s conciliatory attitude, resulting in British Foreign Secretary Arthur Henderson ignoring problems rather than working towards an effective agreement on propaganda, effectively giving unconditional recognition to the Soviet Union.
+After the Labour Party won the most seats in the 1929 election, the new Prime Minister, Ramsay MacDonald, set about restoring relations with the Soviet Union on condition that the Soviet Union refrained from initiating propaganda in Britain.
+Litvinov was in favour of being conciliatory, but letters between Joseph Stalin and Vyacheslav Molotov show Stalin overruled Litvinov's conciliatory attitude, resulting in British Foreign Secretary Arthur Henderson ignoring problems rather than working towards an effective agreement on propaganda, effectively giving unconditional recognition to the Soviet Union.

 Proponent of disarmament

-The national joint Council of the Labour Party, the Parliamentary Labour Party and the TUC passed a resolution expressing their sense of great importance of the proposals of general-and-simultaneous disarmament proposed by the Soviet delegation at the Preparatory Disarmament Commission in Geneva on 30 November 1927.